microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 - [StartsWith](#startswith) - The field value must match at least one prefix.
 - [Version](#version) - The field value must be a semantic version string.

-The `$Assert` variable can only be used within a rule definition block.
+The `$Assert` variable can only be used within a rule definition block or script pre-conditions.

 ### Using assertion methods